-The school is located on the corner of Fordham Road and East 188 Street in the heart of a central shopping district.
+The school is located on Grand Concourse between 188 Street and E Fordham Rd. in the heart of a central shopping district.
 Many buses and subways stop nearby.
-The school occupies approximately 7,500 square feet and has 3 offices, a testing room, 12 classrooms and a student lounge with a cafeteria.
-Classrooms are equipped with television monitors.
-The facility is open 7 days a week from 8 am until 9 pm and Saturdays and Sundays.
+The school is on the 2nd floor and occupies approximately 3,500 square feet.
+It has 6 classrooms, each equipped with a television monitor.
+The facility is open from 8:30 am until 9 pm Monday - Thursday and 8:30 am - 3 pm on Fridays and Saturdays.